microsoft/vscode-tools-for-ai/README.md

 > [!NOTE]
 >
-> Software introduction is excerpted from their homepages.
+> The subsequent software introduction is excerpted from their homepages.

 ## NVIDIA GPU driver, CUDA and cuDNN